NimbleMarkets/ollamatea/README.md

 ## Acknowledgements

-Thanks to to [Charm.sh](https://charm.sh) for making the command line glamorous and sharing [Bubble Tea](https://github.com/charmbracelet/bubbletea), [`go-ansi-to-image`](https://github.com/pavelpatrin/go-ansi-to-image) for the image heavy lifting, and to [Ollama](https://ollama.com) for the inferencing.
+Thanks to to [Charm.sh](https://charm.sh) for making the command line glamorous and sharing [Bubble Tea](https://github.com/charmbracelet/bubbletea) and thanks to [Ollama](https://ollama.com) for making local inferencing so easy.

 ## License